cyon/hakuna-client-js/README.md

 entry - object
-  starts - Start date and time in ISO 8601 format ends - End date and time in ISO 8601 format timeTypeId - The time type id projectId - The project's id (optional) note - A note (optional) cb - function (err, result)
+  starts - Start date and time in ISO 8601 format ends - End date and time in ISO 8601 format taskId - The task id projectId - The project's id (optional) note - A note (optional) cb - function (err, result)